Why Trust OMD?

 University of Missouri (Mizzou)

-The University of Missouri (Mizzou) offers a suite of online MEd degrees through its Missouri Online platform, blending a research-backed curriculum with flexible delivery.
-Mizzou’s College of Education is well-regarded nationally and emphasizes applied learning.
-Notably, its programs are accredited and approved by the Missouri Department of Education, ensuring quality and recognition for graduates.
+The University of Missouri (Mizzou) offers several online MEd programs through Missouri Online, combining research-backed coursework with flexible delivery.
+Its College of Education is nationally respected, and programs are accredited and approved by the Missouri Department of Education.

 Featured Program: MEd in Educational Leadership (Elementary & Secondary Principal Certification)